Prioritizing work at its finest means every person on your team spends their time and energy on high-performing projects.

 Tip #3: Group similar projects into one Sprint

-Grouping similar projects is an effective way to increase team efficiency.
+Grouping similar projects is an effective way to increase process efficiency.
 The idea is to create project clusters where tasks and ideas can be easily shared among team members, as well as resources and expertise. 🧑💻

 A Sprint is one of the Agile events used to define a period of time during which a specific set of work needs to be completed.